bartvanerp/SPSsite/content/info/master_main.md

 - [Information and Communication Theory Lab (ICT Lab)]({{< ref "ictlab" >}})
 - Lighting and IoT Lab
 - Neu3CA
-- Mobile Perception Systems Lab
+- Mobile Perception Systems Lab (MPS)
 - Video Coding and Architectures (VCA)

 You have already decided that you want to graduate within the SPS group, perfect!